ericwikman/cinque.xyz/docs/src/giant/visicalc.md

 ### Functions

 In VisiCalc functions began with the @ symbol.
 Some functions expect a single value, and some accept a list of values.
 A value can be a number or a cell reference.
-A list can be a comma seperated list of values in addition to a range of cells.
+A list can be a comma separated list of values in addition to a range of cells.
 In VisiCalc ranges were specified with 3 dots between the two cell references.
 VisiCalc evaluated labels and blank entries as 0 (this might be wrong).
 If you add a column or row in the middle of a defined range then the new cells are included in the existing range.

 | Function                  | Definition                                               |
 | ------------------------- | -------------------------------------------------------- |